 The context of church communication today: multi-channel

 Before we look specifically at the bulletin, it helps to look at the context of church and ministry communications overall.
-At my church communication seminars, I am often asked, especially by churches involved heavily in technology, if there is ONE way to communicate that works best for churches today: it is the web, email, PowerPoint, instant messaging and multi-media phones, or through blogs, podcasting, twittering and social networks?
+At my church communication seminars, I am often asked, especially by churches involved heavily in technology, if there is ONE way to communicate that works best for churches today: it is the web, email, PowerPoint, and texting, or through blogs, podcasting, twittering and social networks?

 Understandably churches feel overwhelmed by the volume of communication that needs to take place and if they could just concentrate on one or two technologically powerful tools, church staffs often feel life would be so much easier.
 Unfortunately, ministry communications isn't an area where church life can be simplified.
 The reason is in the church today we have people who span every level of involvement in technology from those who are never unhooked from their web-enabled cell phone and who check their email as it comes into those who will live long, happy and fulfilled lives and never go online.

-If we follow the biblical command to "be all things to all people that we might win some," yes, we need the latest tech tools and means of communication, but along with the killer website and fantastic slide shows at worship, handwritten notes from the pastor and printed calendars are still useful-and so is a written bulletin.
+If we follow the biblical command to "be all things to all people that we might win some," yes, we need the latest tech tools and means of communication, but along with the killer website, witty and engaging social media, and fantastic slide shows at worship, handwritten notes from the pastor and printed calendars are still useful-and so is a written bulletin.

 We live in an age where we do need to keep adding forms of communication technology to our ministry, but where we can't really do away with anything.
 We need to communicate through every available channel so that no matter where people are in terms of technology they can understand and respond to our message.